Highlights for melatonin

 How to Use melatonin

 Take this supplement by mouth with a glass of water.
-This supplement is usually taken prior to bedtime.
-Do not chew or crush most tablets or capsules.
-Some tablets are chewable and are chewed before swallowing.
-Some tablets are meant to be dissolved in the mouth or under the tongue.
+Do not take with food.
+This supplement is usually taken 1 or 2 hours before bedtime.
+After taking this supplement, limit your activities to those needed to prepare for bed.
 Follow the directions on the package labeling, or take as directed by your health care professional.
 Do not take this supplement more often than directed.

 Talk to your pediatrician regarding the use of this supplement in children.
-This supplement is not recommended for use in children.
+Special care may be needed.
+This supplement is not recommended for use in children without a prescription.

 They need to know if you have any of these conditions: